nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 ​So that I can instantly retrieve its data and current status.
 ​GitHub Issue: #3
-​3.2.2 Feature: Secure Results Management and API Integration
+​3.2.2 Feature: Secure Results Management and API Integration ​Description: Provides a secure way to input raw test results and reference ranges, exposing them to external modules through a protected API while maintaining local data integrity.
-Description: Provides a secure way to input raw test results and reference ranges, exposing them to external modules through a protected API while maintaining local data integrity.
+Priority: High.
 ​Story 1: Results Data Entry
 ​As a Lab Technician,
 ​I want to input raw laboratory test results and reference ranges into the system,